-Whether your child needs short-term early intervention or longer-term support, we can partner with you to support your child’s development, participation and quality of life.
+Whether your child needs short-term early intervention or longer-term support, our early intervention support services can provide support for your child’s development, participation and quality of life.

 What is early intervention?

 Your child’s early years are very important as they set up how they will learn and develop later in life.
-It is critical for children with disability or developmental delay to access appropriate services or therapies to support them during this time.
+It is critical for children with disability or developmental delay to access appropriate therapy services to support them during this time.

 A developmental delay can apply to any area of development that reduces a child’s functional capacity.
 The delay may relate to their: